 The Immortal: .30/06 Springfield

 The .30/06 is the Captain America of big-game cartridges.
 It’s been around forever, packs a punch, and helped us defeat the Nazis in World War II.
 Without question, it is the number-one big-game round of the 20th Century.
 And it’s still going strong.

 Like many other hunters, my first real deer rifle was chambered in the ought-six.
 Shooting 165-grain ballistic tips I put hundreds of pounds of corn-fed Michigan venison in the freezer over the years.
 I’ve also hunted with it across North America and in Africa, using 150-grain soft points, 180-grain Triple Shocks, 200-grain Trophy Bonded Bear Claws, 180-grain Accubonds, and a bunch of other bullets I can’t think of at the moment.
 You won’t find another round with a more versatile array of offerings.
 It really is the best all-around hunting rifle caliber.

 Physics plays a big part in the .30/06’s success.
 It strikes a good balance between power and shootability.
 The recoil generated by the ought-six is at the upper end of what most shooters can manage without developing a debilitating flinch.
 And its terminal ballistics can handle all but thick-skinned dangerous game.

 It’s certainly more gun than most whitetails require, but it gets the job done and carries with it a nostalgia that few cartridges can match.
-If it was good enough for Teddy Roosevelt, by goodness, this deer hunting caliber is good enough for the likes of you and me.
+If it was good enough for Teddy Roosevelt, this deer hunting caliber is good enough for the likes of you and me.